-Credit risk
+Credit Risk

 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Company.
 The Executive Director has in place a monitoring procedure in respect of counterparty risk which is reviewed on an ongoing basis.
-The carrying amounts of financial assets best represents the maximum credit risk exposure at the balance sheet date.
+Since the value of the investment portfolio has been completely provided against in these financial statements, the Company had no credit risk at the year-end.

-2019 £'000 2018 £'000

-Cash and cash equivalents 2 32
+2020 £'000 2019 £'000 Cash and cash equivalents - 2

-2 32